 What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
 30% of the total cost for a Medicare-covered annual depression screening visit when using your POS benefit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
 There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
 30% of the total cost for each Medicare-covered diabetes screening test when using your POS benefit.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.